 The day is finally here – it’s time for your total joint replacement surgery!
 According to the American Academy of Orthopaedic Surgeons (AAOS), the majority of patients can expect their joint replacement to last for many years, providing them with an improved quality of life that includes less pain, along with improved motion and strength.
-Here’s what you can expect when your surgery day rolls around.
+Here’s what you can expect when your surgery day is here.

 Before You Leave the House

 - Wear comfortable, loose fitting clothing.

 - Do not wear nail polish, makeup, lotions, or perfumes.